anachrocomputer/UK101Demo/README.md

 The assembler generates a HEX file in MOS Technology checksum format.
 The UK101 Extended Monitor can load this file from the ACIA at 300 baud.
-My own modified UK101 has a checksum loader in EPROM and can load the file at 9600 baud.
+My own modified UK101 has a checksum loader in EPROM and can load the file at 1200 baud.

+Once loaded, execute the program at address $0300.